VaiskiKP/VKPack/README.md

 Before you continue, I'd recommed you to set up the server and the client.

+### Future plan / what is included

+#### Included

+- A crosshair

+- A Custom chatbox

+- A Custom hotbat / skillbar

+- A Custom chatbox and quickchat icons

+- A Custom opendock icons

+- A Custom Purgatory Realm style login menu

+- A "VM" branded cape

+#### Work In Progress

+- A improved custom login menu

+#### Future plans

+- Custom clothes

+- More colors for clothes

+- Audio stuff (not likely as the audio is a whole new world of complicated)

+(Note: If you have any ideas for what else I could change in the future send them them to me.
+I will notice them the fastest if you send them through discord)

 ### Actual tutorial

 #### 1. Open the client folder and the texture pack folder